OFFICIAL RULES AND ACCIDENT WAIVER

 All bass brought to weigh‐in site must be in a bag with water sufficient to cover the bass.

-Pre-Fish/OffLimits – There is no off limits for the Big Bass or the Shootout tournament prior to both events.
-On the evening before the tournament, anglers must be off the water at 4pm.
-For the Pro/Am all anglers must be off the water by 4 pm April 24th so they can attend the partner pairing meeting at 5pm.
+Pre-Fish/OffLimits – There is no off limits for the Shootout tournament prior to both events other than anglers must be off the water by 5PM the Friday before the event.

 Two Pole Endorsement not to be used at any Limit Out Performance Marine event.